-Entry for this season's tournament was done online, using Doodle Poll which seemed to go down well.
-The Tournament itself was run using a new piece of software "Tournament Planner" and it's online equivalent "Tournament Software" which enabled the match results to be published online throughout the day as the tournament progressed.
+The Tournament was run using a new piece of software "Tournament Planner" and it's online equivalent "Tournament Software" which enabled the match results to be published online throughout the day as the tournament progressed.
 This allowed many players to use their smartphones to check the results. group standings and the knock-out draws as the day went on.

 If anyone who took part has any comments on the tournament or how it was run, please email email@example.com

 Many thanks to Wendy Porter who ran the event on the day and managed to get her head around using the new software.

 Group 1 : John Upham 2 wins, Alan Goold 2 both qualified; Paul Treadgold 1, Eric Holmes 1.